Myer Prinstein: Later career

 Prinstein did not compete in the Olympics after 1906.
 He began the practice of law in Syracuse, and after graduation around 1902 practiced predominantly real estate law in New York City, while living in Jamaica, Queens.
 By 1904 he had a stationery business, a real estate company, and a business selling legal forms to lawyers, in addition to his law practice.
 In mid-October 1910, he was reported to be guilty of unprofessional conduct to the Appellate division of the Supreme Court.
 A former Supreme Court Justice Gildersleeve recommended Prinstein be suspended from practice for one year.
 On February 10, 1911, Prinstein was officially disbarred for a period by the Appellate division of the Supreme Court as a result of fraud in connection with a $200 payment he was given by a client to close a real estate transaction.
 Prinstein provided a bank statement verifying he deposited the $200 on September 19, 1907, but it was later found Prinstein had spent the money.
 A six-month suspension was recommended by ex-Justice Gildersleeve.
 Several sources claim he was a lawyer in good standing prior to the incident.
 After his temporary disbarment ended in the summer of 1911, Prinstein may have continued to practice law or as a Syracuse University website claims, he focused more on his businesses.

 He died on March 10, 1925, at age 46 of a heart ailment at Mount Sinai Hospital, New York, after having been hospitalized for three months.
 He was survived by his widow, Henrietta, and a young son, Elsner or Eddie who was nine.
 Henrietta served as Secretary of the Temple Israel Sisterhood in 1920.

 Honors

 Myer Prinstein was inducted into the International Jewish Sports Hall of Fame in 1982.
 In 2000, he was inducted as a member into the National Track and Field Hall of Fame, in New York City, and in 2008 he was inducted into the Greater Syracuse Sports Hall of Fame.
-In April 2001, he was enshrined on the Penn Relays Wall of Fame in Philadelphia where on April 28, 1900, he had set a world record in the long jump of 24 ft 7+1/4 in.
+In April 2001, he was enshrined on the Penn Relays Wall of Fame in Philadelphia, where he had set his world long jump record in 1900.